Google Cloud Datastore: History

-Google Cloud Datastore was announced on April 11, 2013, as a fully managed NoSQL document database and designed to support large-scale web and mobile applications.
+Google Cloud Datastore was announced on April 11, 2013, as a fully managed NoSQL document database and designed to support large-scale web applications.
 It was based on the original Datastore used in Google App Engine since 2008.
 But it was designed to offer feature such as scalability, higher availability, and automatic data replication across multiple data centers.

 Before the launch of Cloud Datastore, developers on Google App Engine used to work on a built-in Datastore that only worked with App Engine apps.
 When Google Cloud Platform started to grow in the market, developers wanted a database which they could use outside of App Engine to integrate with their apps.
 They needed more flexibility and wide availability.
 Cloud Datastore met this need by adding features like automatic sharding, indexing, and support for eventual consistency.

-Google launched Cloud Firestore in 2018.
-It was a new NoSQL database with features such as real-time updates, offline support, and faster query execution.
-It was supposed to replace Cloud Datastore.
-New users were encouraged to use Firestore instead.
-However, since many developers were still creating applications that were using Datastore, Google decided to rename it to "Datastore mode in Firestore" in 2020.
-By doing so, existing users could continue using the familiar Datastore features with an option to upgrade to Firestore later when needed.
+Google launched Cloud Firestore in 2018 as new NoSQL database with features such as real-time updates, offline support, and faster query execution.
+New users are encouraged to use Firestore instead.
+Firestore offers a "Datastore compatibility" mode such that existing users can continue using the familiar Datastore API and features with an option to upgrade to Firestore when needed to benefit from enterprise-capabilities, strong-consistency, ACID-compliant multi-document transactions and advanced query engine that supports complex filters, aggregations, joins, subqueries.

-Even after the rise of Firestore, Cloud Datastore is still widely used in legacy applications, especially those apps that need a managed NoSQL database with strong multi-region replication and automatic scaling.
 Google Cloud continues to support these legacy systems so that they remain reliable and fully functional even in the future.

 Overview

-Access and management

-Users can use the database in Google Cloud Datastore using the Google Cloud Console, the gcloud command-line tool.
-They can also use client libraries for different programming languages.
-Based on the user need, they can choose to either use graphical interface or writing a code to interact with the database.